-The Cambridge Refugee Scholarship Campaign (CRSC) was launched in October 2017 in response to the devastating impact that the ongoing refugee crisis has had on the education of refugee students.
-CRSC hoped to implement a system of scholarships for refugees to study at the University of Cambridge that is funded by opt-out donations on student college bills.
+CRSC initially campaigned for a scholarship system to be funded by opt-out donations on student college bills.
 Our rationale for choosing this model was that the same donation scheme was pursued at the University of Oxford by the Oxford Students Refugee Scholarship Campaign (OxSRC).
 As a new campaign, CRSC recognised the need to learn from successful campaigns, especially one that succeeded in a university that shares strong structural similarities with Cambridge.
-We also believe the opt-out donation scheme would enable the entire student community at Cambridge to respond to the ongoing refugee crisis, and demonstrate that the students at Cambridge stand in solidarity with individuals whose education has been interrupted by reasons well beyond their control.
+We also believe the opt-out donation scheme would enable the entire student community at Cambridge to respond to the ongoing refugee crisis, and demonstrate that the students at Cambridge stand in solidarity with individuals whose education have been interrupted by reasons well beyond their control.
 During this time, we managed to pass motions at the J/MCRs of four colleges (Newnham, Peterhouse, King’s and Emmanuel) to support this scheme and worked closely with several others (including Gonville & Caius, Trinity and Sidney Sussex) to pass the motion in Lent 2018.